GlacioHack/geoutils/doc/source/multiprocessing.md

 ## Using {class}`~geoutils.raster.MultiprocConfig`

-{class}`~geoutils.raster.MultiprocConfig` defines tiling and processing settings, such as chunk size, output file, and computing cluster.
+{class}`~geoutils.raster.MultiprocConfig` defines tiling and processing settings, such as chunk size, output file, driver, and computing cluster.
 It ensures that computations are performed **without loading the entire raster into memory**.

 ### Example: creating a {class}`~geoutils.raster.MultiprocConfig` object
 ```{code-cell} ipython3